 Naturally, it's a great experience for those wanting to input text, but with wider Air Command support, you'll be able to do a whole lot more, like innovative screen capture and interactions.
 Naturally, the Galaxy S10 Lite doesn't have any of these features.

-We currently don't know what the prices of these devices will be so we'll update when we know those details, but looking at the specs, these phones are actually completely different.
+Looking at the specs, these phones are actually completely different.
 Different core hardware, different camera arrangement and a different experience.
 About the only thing that's the same is the word Lite in the name.

 At first glance the Samsung Galaxy S10 Lite looks like the better device.
 We suspect the display will be better and that it will have more power on offer.
 The cameras might also give this phone the edge, but we'll have to test those to get a better idea of what's on offer.
 We'd also say that the Galaxy S10 Lite looks favourable against the Galaxy S10e - and priced at £579 it's cheaper than the S10e was at launch.